stvliu/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

  * **Alarm Type** - a type of Alarm.
 Alarm type must be unique within the device profile alarm rules;
  * **Create Conditions** - defines the criteria when the Alarm will be created/updated.
 The condition consists of the following properties:
    * Severity - will be used to create/update an alarm.
-ThingsBoard verifies Create Conditions in the descending order of the severity.
+GridLinks verifies Create Conditions in the descending order of the severity.
 For example, if a condition with Critical severity is true, the platform will raise alarm with Critical severity, and "Major", "Minor" or "Warning" conditions will not be evaluated.
 Severity must be unique per alarm rule (e.g., two conditions created within the same alarm rule can't have the same severity);
    * Key Filters - list of logical expressions against attributes or telemetry values.
 For example, *"(temperature < 0 OR temperature > 20) AND softwareVersion = '2.5.5'"*;
    * Condition Type - either simple, duration, or repeating.
 For example, *3 times in a row* or *during 5 minutes*.
 The simple condition will raise an alarm once the first matching event occurrs;
    * Schedule - defines the time interval during which the rule is active.
 Either "active all the time", "active at specific time" or "custom";